Transboundary climate risks and adaptation in mountain areas: a brief for Parties and Observers to the UNFCCC

 There were 3,804 organizations (3,631 NGOs and 173 IGOs) admitted as observers to COP28.
 As representatives from business and industry, environmental groups, farming and agriculture, Indigenous Peoples, local governments and municipal authorities, research and academic institutes, labour unions, women and gender and youth groups, their actions are critical to raising issues on the agendas of the United Nations Climate Change Conferences.

-In the brief, on page 11, we outline 9 recommendations for observers to directly support negotiators to implement the recommendations in this brief and create a strong enabling environment to strengthen their uptake and amplify their impact.
+We outline 9 recommendations for observers to directly support negotiators to implement the recommendations in this brief and create a strong enabling environment to strengthen their uptake and amplify their impact.
 There are countless opportunities on the road to COP29 and COP30 to advance the mountain agenda and strengthen international cooperation on adaptation to transboundary climate risk.
 All it requires of us is to harness them.